peayah/github-pages-with-jekyll/index.md

-I’m a full-stack python developer with industry experience in building websites and working with data in various ways.
+I’m a full-stack python developer with industry experience in building websites and working with data in various ways.I also have classes in Database Management and Data Visualization.

-I have also taken classes in Database Management and Data Visualization and have April 2021 handed in the final assignment in my last programming class; Advanced Data Structures and Algorithms at Foothill College.
-As I’m finishing my CS degree, I’d like to start working as a programmer instead of sneaking a few hours after a full day at work.
+When I don't code, I have lately been organizing online speaker events and social events in Mensa (non-profit).

 Constantly Learning — Consistently Problem Solving — Constructively Coding